nicolaerario/bookstore-docker-demo/README.md

-# Draft readme for now - Project in WIP status
+# Project in WIP status: draft readme for now

 ### Features:
 - Based on Django 3; Postgres for db; both running on docker containers